 Probably because while your creative side will boldly burst through and explore the unknown, your critical side will start thinking it’s too strange, or not good enough and then bring your attention back to the stories that were already done and have experienced success.
 Nevermind that the stories that have experienced success are usually the ones that have an unique flair to them.

 Smith believes the biggest waste of time is rewriting and he believes adopting the Writing into the Dark method will help you avoid rewriting.
 I believe he mainly wants to dissuade writers from endlessly editing or reliving the story.
-He usually ‘edits’ as he goes, using his looping method (i.e., writing for a while, then looping back and fleshing out or scrapping off parts of what he wrote).
+He usually ‘edits’ as he goes, using his cycling method (i.e., writing for a while, then looping back about 500 words or so and fleshing out or scrapping off parts of what he wrote).

 - Overwriting.
 No words are wasted.
 Even if scrapped.
 They’re seen as practice.
 “Imagine walking up to some poor kid practicing a musical instrument and telling him he’s wasting his time by practicing.
 He needs only to play concerts or nothing at all.”

 - Embracing uncertainty.
 Don’t be afraid to go down a path that leads you to a dead end.
 You can always get back on track (see “Getting Unstuck” below).

 - Writing out of order.
 Write a scene in the future and “loop back” and write up to that scene.
 Go back into the story and fill in the gap by weaving in another scene.
 Write a scene that you’re not even sure belongs in the story.
 Don’t worry.
 Anything goes.
 You can put everything in its place later.

 Want to Give it a Try?
 Get Ready, Set…Go!